You can create a new recurring product in any Regpack project by simply creating a new product and selecting “Recurring” as the product type.

 You can set a delay to the autocharge, which means that if the product is set to add on the 1st of the month, each month, the charge will happen X number of days after the product is added.

 The user needs to have a saved payment method on file for auto charging to work.

+You can turn auto renewing on.
+The system will then renew the product once all the instances have been added.
 We recommend turning the setting for the product to renew automatically to “On”

+When on, you can limit the number of auto-renewing instances.
 For example, if you have a 2-year plan, you can set the renewal to 1, and the occurrences to 12 (1 year), so the user is charged monthly for 1 year, and then the plan repeats another time, for a total of 24 months.